nruthya/BasictoAdvanced5daySTAworkshop/README.md

 open timer .log shows "no critical path found "

-without CPPR
+## case d:without CPPR

-with CPPR
+## case e:with CPPR

-dump_taskflow enable and disable this
+## case f:dump_taskflow enable and disable

-dump_graph disabled  and num_paths selections
+## case g: dump_graph disabled  and num_paths selections

-1.Timing path
+## 1.Timing path

-2.Timing path
+## 2.Timing path

-3.Timings path
+## 3.Timings path

-so 3 were  reported without the  timing graph
+so 3 timing paths were  reported without the  timing graph

+#  Lab2:
+## 1.difference between Early lib and late lib
+Early -used for min delay
+Late-used for max delay.
+SDC input delay value changes 10.000 reflected in the report.

-Day3 Labs:
+#  Day3 Labs:
 1. Consider the following picture
 • How many paths do you see F1:CK →F2:D?
 1. F1:CK→U3→U4→U6:A2→U7:A1→F2:D